Thyroid Disease Testing - CAM 135

 The ETA recommends “routine 3 monthly measuring of thyroid function to be continued for 4 years following the last alemtuzumab treatment” (Muller et al., 2019).

-Thyroid Disorders Prior to and during Assisted Reproduction
+Thyroid Disorders Prior To and During Assisted Reproduction

 The ETA recommends women of subfertile couples (“subfertile” is defined by the failure to achieve a clinical pregnancy after 12 months or more of regular unprotected sexual intercourse) should be screened routinely for the presence of thyroid disorders.
 The ETA notes that severe thyroid dysfunction is linked to menstrual disorders as well as subfertility.
 In a meta-analyses that included mostly women with TSH levels above 4.0 mIU/L, treatment with levothyroxine was effective at increasing live birth rates (Poppe et al., 2021).